 Scenario Change to Solvency ratio in Senario

 Interest rate curve + 0.5% -/- 8%

-Interest rate curve -/- 0.5% + 9%
+Interest rate curve -/- 0.5% + 7%

 Interest rate risk is driven by the mismatch between interest rate sensitivities of assets and interest rate sensitivities of liabilities on the savings and pension business.
 Interest rate risk is partially offset by the interest rate hedge program.
+In terms of solvency ratio, Aegon Levensverzekering is exposed to a steepening of interest rates.

-In a decreasing interest rate scenario, the residual interest rate mismatch will have a positive impact on the own funds.
+In a decreasing interest rate scenario, the residual interest rate mismatch will have a positive impact on the Own Funds.
 The positive impact offsets the increase of the SCR.
 Interest rates have a large impact on the SCR for spread risk because both the market value and the duration are affected.
 These two effects reinforce each other.

-In an increasing interest rate scenario, the residual interest rate mismatch will have a negative impact on the own funds.
+In an increasing interest rate scenario, the residual interest rate mismatch will have a negative impact on the Own Funds.
 Interest rates have a large impact on the SCR for spread risk because both the market value and the duration are affected.
 These two effects reinforce each other.
 When interest rates increase, we see a decrease in SCR.
-The positive impact of a lower SCR offsets the decrease in the own funds.
+The positive impact of a lower SCR offsets the decrease in the Own Funds.

-20 - 30 curve steepening +0.1%
+20 - 30 curve steepening + 0.10%

-In the interest rate steepening scenario the asset valuation curve is shocked with +0.1% after the last liquid point.
-The steepening is applied for maturities between 20 and 30 years through a linear increase from 0 to +0.1%.
+In the interest rate steepening scenario, the asset valuation curve is shocked with +0.10% after the last liquid point.
+The steepening is applied for maturities between 20 and 30 years through a linear increase from 0 to +0.10%.
 A steepening of the curve has a negative impact on Own Funds as a result of the impact on the valuation of the assets.
 The steepening does not have any effect on the valuation of the Solvency II liabilities, as the last liquid point of the Solvency II curve is at 20 years.